Ziszel/The-Hands-of-Nathan-Woodcock/docs/gdd.md

 Sometime after becoming 'the toughest of 'em all', Nathan Woodcock enjoys a quiet school life with his girlfriend and nerdy buddy, Buddy.

-Soon that all changes when Buddy arrives beaten, with some terrible news: a new battle is raging between the schools to decide the next hardknock.

-Pissed, Woodcock sets out to put these students in line, and prove once more that he is 'the toughest of 'em all'.
+When Buddy arrives beaten, with the news that the schools are rising once more to find a new hardnoc, Woodcock sets out to put them in their place once more.

 ## Plot Summary